dataobservatory-eu/competition/content/project/sme/index.md

 # Tags: can be used for filtering projects.
 tags:
 - SME
-- microenterprise
+- Microenterprise
-- open-data
+- Open data
-- open government
+- Open government
-- open science
+- Open science

 links:
 - icon: twitter